The Data Observatory

 Possession claims by landlord type

-Typically, claims made by social landlords have outweigh those made by private landlords.
+• Typically, the number of claims made by social landlords outweighs those by private landlords.

-Covid-19 was an exceptional period, not only did the volume of claims fall, but private landlord claims began exceeding social landlord claims.
+Covid-19 was an exceptional period, not only did the volume of claims fall, but private landlord claims began to outnumber those of social landlords.

 Chart 3: Analysis of possession claims and repossessions